MariaDB/metrics/whotouched/README.md

 ### paths

 The `paths` option provides a list of paths to search for commits in.
-Any commits to these pathes count towards the count.
+Any commits to these paths count towards the count.

 This is the quickest search mode.

 ### files_postfix

-This option is a list of postfixes to find files accross the codebase with.
+This option is a list of postfixes to find files across the codebase with.
 In the example case this is a full filename, but this would also match `MyCMakeLists.txt`.
 This is case sensitive and can be used for just file extensions such as `.c`.

 This is slightly slower than `paths` but still quite quick.